FireScroll/FireScroll/README.md

 _This section is still WIP, and may no longer be relevant as optimizations are made.
 Always do performance tests for your use cases in your environment for more accurate numbers._

-Even with many hundreds of requests per second running on a laptop, FireScroll is able to keep p98 of get requests <1ms, with most requests happening under 400us:
+Even with ~1000 requests per second running on a laptop, FireScroll is able to keep p98 of get requests <1ms, with most requests happening under 400us.
+Every request was pulling 2 records, each from their own partition:

 ```
 # HELP http_latencies_micro Full HTTP request processing latencies.
 Includes remote lookups for gets.